MIT-LCP/mimic-code/website/content/about/acknowledgments.md

 MIMIC-CXR is made available largely through the support of Philips Healthcare and collaboration of those at the MIT Laboratory for Computational Physiology and the Beth Israel Deaconess Medical Center.

-If you use MIMIC-CXR in your research, we would be grateful for a citation to our *Scientific Data* paper (TBD).
+If you use MIMIC-CXR in your research, we would be grateful for a citation to our paper (TBD).

 # Ethical approval